 At the beginning of each year, our compensation committee grants annual equity awards to our named executive officers.
-In 2014, Mr. Black received a stock option grant to purchase 23,551 shares of common stock and our other named executive officers received stock option grants to purchase 10,009 shares of common stock.
+In 2015, Mr. Black received a stock option grant to purchase 28,249 shares of common stock, Ms. Nelson received stock option grants to purchase 19,291 shares of common stock, and Mr. Frome received stock option grants to purchase 19,699 shares of common stock.
 Our policy is to grant annual stock options with an exercise price equal to the fair market value of our common stock on the date of grant.
-Our named executive officers also received grants of restricted stock units to be settled in shares of common stock ranging from a restricted stock unit grant of 9,370 for Mr. Black to restricted stock unit grants of 3,982 for our other named executive officers.
-Going forward, we anticipate that equity compensation, whether in the form of restricted stock, stock options, restricted stock units, or other stock-based awards, will become a more significant part of our executive compensation and will continue to be granted on an annual basis in order to ensure a continued unvested equity component to the executive compensation package.
+Our named executive officers also received grants of restricted stock units to be settled in shares of common stock ranging from a restricted stock unit grant of 9,798 for Mr. Black, a restricted stock unit grant of 6,691 for Ms. Nelson, and a restricted stock unit grant of 6,833 for Mr. Frome.
+In April 2015, Mr. Black received an additional stock option grant to purchase 10,731 shares of common stock and an additional grant of restricted stock units to be settled in 3,625 shares of common stock.
+The foregoing equity grants to our named executive officers (including the additional April grants to Mr. Black) reflect the pay levels our compensation committee felt were appropriate relative to the market data, each executive's individual performance, and maintaining an overall competitive compensation package.
+Going forward, we anticipate that equity compensation, whether in the form of restricted stock, stock options, restricted stock units, or other stock-based awards, will remain a significant part of our executive compensation and will continue to be granted on an annual basis in order to ensure a continued unvested equity component to the executive compensation package.